Drop-Off and Pick-Up

 International & out-of-state Travel

-If the child, any household member or a visitor arrived from international or out of state travel, the child can return to the facility after the following durations from the date of arrival.
+If the child or any family member arrived from international or out of state travel, the child can return to the facility after the following durations from the date of arrival.

 While we understand kids love to bring toys from home and share with others, due to the current situation, unfortunately we would have to request to not send any toys until further notice.